-Canine Leukocyte Adhesion Deficiency (CLAD) Test
+Canine Leukocyte Adhesion Deficiency CLAD Test Code 251

-For: Irish Setters and Irish Red & White Setters
+For breeds: Irish Setters and Irish Red & White Setters

 Please note cheek swabs are not accepted for this test.